-Fiscal year ending December 31, 2018(1)(2) Fiscal year ending December 31, 2017 (1) Fiscal year ending December 31, 2016 (1)

-Audit Fees \$ 12,000 \$ 12,000 \$ 12,500
+en Decen Fiscal year ending December 31, 2019(1)(2) Fiscal year ending December 31, 2018 (1) Fiscal year ending December 31, 2017 (1) Audit Fees Audit Related Fees \$ 13,000 \$ 12,000 \$ 12,000 Tax Fees All Other Fees \$ 13,000 \$ 12,000 \$ 12,000

-Audit Related Fees

-Tax Fees

-All Other Fees

-\$ 12,000 \$ 12,000 \$ 12,500

-- (1) As of December 31, 2017, the Company's Audit Committee did not have a formal documented pre-approval policy for the fees of the principal accountant. - (2) Estimated to date for the year ended December 31, 2018 acceptable to a majority of the Board members, pre-approves such non-audit services by a resolution authorizing management to engage the Company's auditors for such non-audit services, with set maximum dollar amounts for each itemized service.
+- (1) As of December 31, 2019, the Company's Audit Committee did not have a formal documented pre-approval policy for the fees of the principal accountant. - (2) Estimated to date for the year ended December 31, 2019

+From time to time, management of the Company recommends to and requests approval from the Board of Directors for non-audit services to be provided by the Company's auditors.
+The Board routinely considers such requests during Board meetings, and if acceptable to a majority of the Board members, pre-approves such non-audit services by a resolution authorizing management to engage the Company's auditors for such non-audit services, with set maximum dollar amounts for each itemized service.
 During such deliberations, the Board assesses, among other factors, whether the services requested would be considered "prohibited services" as contemplated by the Securities and Exchange Commission and whether the services requested, and the fees related to such services could impair the independence of the auditors.
 There were no non-audit related services provided by the Company's audit firm.